OptionalRule/optionalrule.github.io/_posts/2021-06-30-gritty-healing-part-2-spells.md

  %}

 ## Skin In The Game
 As it is, healing is just something that falls out of the sky.
 Be it divine intervention, alchemy, or some other magic.
-It costs the recipient nothing and can continue infinitely as long as the party has resources.
-With these rules, healing still costs the recipient something, otherwise it is horribly inefficient.
-This has the effect of involving the receiving player in the decision, and managing that as a recourse as well.
+It costs the recipient nothing and can continue indefinitely as long as the party has resources.
+With these rules, healing spells cost the recipient something, limiting how much they can benefit from spells and abilities.
+That has the effect of involving the receiving player in the decision, and managing healing as a resource as well.

 ### The Rule
 A recipient must spend one Hit Die to gain the benefit of a healing spell, potion, or ability.
-Meaning they must agree to it and that Hit Die is recovered in the same way all are under the Gritty Healing & Survival rules.
+Meaning they must agree to being healed a mark off one of their own Hit Die to gain the benefit.
 A healing spell, potion, or ability may still be used on a willing target with no Hit Die to spend or who does not wish to spend a HD.
 In this case, the healing works but only does 1 point.

 ### Notes on Specific Spells and Abilities

 * Healing over multiple rounds, such as with ***Healing Spirit***, costs the recipient 1 HD per round.
-* ***Goodberry*** is taken off the spell list both because of it's healing effect and invalidating the starvation rules.
+* ***Goodberry*** Works as listed.
+However if they want to benefit from eating a handfull they must spend a Hit Die as with any other healing.
+Otherwise they may eat one berry per action to gain 1 point of healing without spending a Hit Die.
+Goodberry provides food to prevent starvation but does not count as *Good Food* for the recovery rules in Gritty Healing & Survival.
+* ***Lay On Hands*** similar to Goodberry, the recipient must spend a Hit Die to gain the benefit of multiple points of healing.
+Otherwise they can receive one point of healing per action without spending a Hit Die.
 * ***Tiny Hut*** works as normal except it does not provide a magical barrier against damage or intrusion.
 For purposes of Shelter for rest it counts as having proper equipment and cancels out environmental conditions.
 * Spells spell or part of a spell that removes conditions behaves normally.
 * Temporary HP are unaffected by these rules.